 If any officer refuses or neglects to provide a bond within 20 days after he/she is required to do so, the board of supervisors is authorized to remove him/her from office upon a majority vote of the board [lowa Code §331.323(2)(b)].
-In addition, action by any officer in an official capacity without giving bond when it is required constitutes ground for removal from office [lowa Code §64.25].
+In addition, action by any officer in an official capacity without giving bond when it is required may be suspended from office until the officer gives a bond in compliance with lowa Code §64.
+Failure to give a bond in compliance with lowa Code §64 after a reasonable time following a suspension from office pursuant to lowa Code §64.25(1) constitutes grounds for removal from office [lowa Code §64.25].